Night Tempo: Influences

 Artists like Daft Punk (pictured) have inspired Night Tempo's music.

 Jung influences include Daft Punk, Toshiki Kadomatsu, and Miho Nakayama, stating in an interview that he was fascinated by the music of Nakayama and Kadomatsu.
 He also discovered Tatsuro Yamashita and Mariya Takeuchi during his time as a programmer.
 He has also stated that he listens to other future funk artists, namely from the Sailor Team.
 He is also influenced by singer Eiichi Ohtaki.
 Night Tempo is active in the U.S. and Japan and is a fan of Sailor Moon.

 Musical style

 Jung focuses on future funk and vaporwave, taking inspiration from city pop, Japanese music and pop culture, which reminds him of his childhood in Seoul.
 He has also cited his time as a programmer working at night "dictated the type of music he listened to and led to his moniker."
-In his earlier works, he used samples from the anime seriesSailor Moon in his tracks.
+In his earlier works, he used samples from the anime series Sailor Moon in his tracks.

 He has also produced chillhop as a way to get into other varieties of music.